-ACIBADEM Healthcare Group has brought the latest technology to Turkey.
-With its highly developed technology, its technological devices and wealth of knowledge and experience, ACIBADEM Hospitals offers its patients state of the art technologies used worldwide on the diagnosis and treatment of cancer.
+As ACIBADEM Healthcare Group, we have brought the latest technology to Turkey.
+With our highly developed technological devices and wealth of knowledge and experience we offer our patients state of the art technologies used worldwide on the diagnosis and treatment of cancer.

-Medical oncology is a branch of science which covers not only the treatment of cancer patients, but also cancer protection, cancer scanning and early diagnostic applications.
-In other words, every stage of cancer is a matter of medical oncology.
+Medical oncology is a branch of science which covers not only the treatment of cancer patients, but also cancer protection, cancer screening and early diagnostic applications.

 Chemotherapy (Medicated Therapy): Chemotherapy aims to destroy cancerous cells that grow in an uncontrolled manner due to some changes in their structures.
-In most cases, the aim is to kill cancerous cells by administering several medications through different mechanisms.
-The most recent developments in this field are monitored with effective treatments applied at ACIBADEM Oncology Centers, in line with global standards.
+In ACIBADEM Oncology Centers, we apply the most recent developments in this field to treat our patients.

-Immunotherapy (Treatment of the Immune System): Substances that the immune system naturally produces are used to identify and kill cancerous cells by alerting the body’s immune system.
+Immunotherapy (Treatment via Immune System): Substances that the immune system naturally produces are used to identify and kill cancerous cells by alerting the body’s immune system.

-Target-Driven Biological Therapy: One of the most important developments of the last decade in cancer treatment has been the development of highly effective biological therapies with relatively few side effects and which identify targets that are present in cancerous cells but not in normal cells.
-Such target-driven therapies established for cancer treatment are effective options for many types of cancer and are successfully implemented in many cancer types, especially in breast cancer, intestinal cancer and renal cancer.
+Target-Driven Biological Therapy: One of the most important developments of the last decade in cancer treatment has been the development of highly effective biological therapies.
+This treatment relatively few side effects and which identify targets that are present in cancerous cells but not in normal

 Radiation oncology is the discipline that examines, through the use of ionizing radiation, the effects of radiation on the cancer, the behavior of tumors and also covers research in this field.
 Radiation oncology has two areas of application: Radiotherapy and Radiosurgery.

-Rapidarc is a high-tech radiotherapy device that reduces the amount of time patients have to undergo radiation therapy.
-It provides greater comfort and ease for the patient by reducing the length of radiotherapy sessions from 15-30 minutes to as little as 2 minutes.
+Rapidarc is a highly developed technology that provides greater comfort and ease for the patient by reducing the length of radiotherapy sessions from 15-30 minutes to as little as 2 minutes.

-Trilogy is a type of linear accelerator, or in other words a LINAC device, used in radio therapy treatment.
-The Trilogy device unites the various features found in other devices, allowing accurate intervention by specialists in the shortest amount of time and to an ideal proportion.
+The Trilogy device allows accurate intervention by specialists in the shortest amount of time and to an ideal proportion.
 This means the patient receives the most accurate treatment in the shortest amount of time.

 Techniques Used in the Application of Radiation Oncology: